 For all the reasons above, the standard for telling people you’re pregnant is 12 weeks.
 Once you get past the 12 week mark, the odds of having a miscarriage are extremely low – so it’s safe to let people know.
 It’s also the time when you can be a little less worried about whether everything is okay, and start worrying about what you’re going to do when you have a little one in a few months.

-If you’ve been through this with your wife, what advice do you have?
+If you’ve been through this with your wife or husband, what advice do you have?